 The Company faces numerous uncertainties, including the ability to raise enough capital to fund potential property acquisitions and investments and ongoing administrative expenses.
 The cost of complying with regulatory and reporting requirements has escalated dramatically in recent years.
 Failure to obtain enough financing may result in the delay or indefinite postponement of property acquisitions or other investments.
 Exploration and development of gold properties involves a high degree of risk.
 Few properties that are explored ultimately achieve commercial production and it takes years to develop a mineral property.
 At present, the company continues to search for properties that may contain alluvial or lode gold in economic quantities.
-While alluvial (placer) properties have a much shorter path to production, there is no assurance that the Company will be successful in locating and acquiring additional properties that it has acquired.
+While alluvial (placer) properties have a much shorter path to production, there is no assurance that the Company will be successful in locating and acquiring additional properties.
+Nor is there any assurance that the Company will be successful in developing or renting out the properties that it has acquired.
 The successful recovery of gold from alluvial gravel deposits involves significant labour and equipment.
 Recovery rates and costs can vary within a wide range.
 The Company's sales and service-related businesses are in their first year of operations and lack an operating history long enough to provide visibility of earnings.